Skip to main content

 Immunization Requirements

-New York State Public Health Law 2165 requires that all college students born on or after January 1, 1957, and taking more than (6) credit hours, provide proof of immunity to measles, mumps, and rubella.
+New York State Public Health Law 2165 requires that all college students born on or after January 1, 1957, taking more than (6) credit hours, provide proof of immunity to measles, mumps, and rubella.

 New York State Public Health Law also requires colleges to distribute information about meningitis and vaccination to all students enrolled for at least (6) credit hours.
 The meningitis response form must be completed and returned to the Health Center indicating proof of vaccination or declination of the meningitis vaccine.